Cog-Creators/Red-DiscordBot/docs/guide_cog_creators.rst

 - Any unusable or broken commands or cogs are hidden.
 - The default locale must be English.
 - The main cog class and every command must have a doc-string.
-- No cog allows for escalation of permissions.
-(E.G., a sending a mass ping through the bot without having permission to do so)
+- No cog allows for escalation of permissions. (e.g., sending a mass ping through the bot without having permission to do so)
 - Respect the role hierarchy.
 Don’t let a lower role have a way to grant a higher role.
 - If your cog install comes with any pre-packaged data, use `bundled_data_path()` to access it.
 - If your cog install creates any non-config data, use `cog_data_path()` to store it.